Wadi Tumilat: Archaeology

 Wadi Tumilat has the ruins of several ancient settlements.
 The earliest site excavated is that of Kafr Hassan Dawood, which dates from the Predynastic period to the Early Dynastic Period.
+Several sites feature material the Second Intermediate Period, when Wadi Tumilat was connected with the Levant, including Tell el-Retaba, Tell el-Maskhuta, Tell el-Shaqafiya, Tell el-Kuʿ.
 Late in the New Kingdom of Egypt period, there was a well fortified site at Tell el-Retabah.
 But then, in the Saite Dynasty period, the major settlement and fort were moved east to Tell el-Maskhuta, only 12 km to the east.

 Necho II (610–595 BC) initiated—but may have never completed—the ambitious project of cutting a navigable canal from the Pelusiac branch of the Nile to the Red Sea.
 Necho's Canal was the earliest precursor of the Suez Canal, and it went through Wadi Tumilat.
 It was in connection with a new activity that Necho founded a new city of Per-Temu Tjeku which translates as 'The House of Atum of Tjeku' at Tell el-Maskhuta.

 Around 1820, Muhammad Ali of Egypt, the Ottoman Governor of Egypt, brought 500 Syrians to the Wadi and equipped them with animals and labor to construct 1,000 sakias for the cultivation of mulberry trees for sericulture.
 The irrigation system was repaired by cleaning and deepening the existing canals.
 Labor was provided by forcing peasants to work.

 Tell Shaqafiya in the Wadi is also associated with the Canal and its operation.

 The site of Tell el Gebel is mostly of the Roman period.

 In 1930, a team from the German Institute in Cairo conducted a survey of Wadi Tumilat.
 Later on, some Hyksos tombs were also discovered in the area at Tell es-Sahaba.